rmastand/MODProducer/README.md

     ```
     The download script will skip any ROOT file that you have already downloaded and will resume any broken downloads.
 So you don't have to download all the files at once as long as you are downloading all of them to the same directory.
 Note that each file may take 5-10 minutes to download, depending on the quality of your internet connection.

     ** Note: you may skip this step if desired and access all the root files from online.
-This will save lots of hard drive space, as these root files are huge and there are lots of them.
-However, downloading the files beforehand increases the runtime of the next 2 steps noticably. **
+This will save lots of hard drive space, as these root files are huge and there are lots of them.**

 ### Create the registry